-- 5.1 The scale and distribution of housing growth within the District from 2011 to 2028 is a key policy area, with resulting implications for other policy areas in the Local Plan.
+- 5.1 The scale and distribution of housing growth within the District to 2028 is a key policy area, with resulting implications for other policy areas in the Local Plan.
 As a fast growing District, housing in South Derbyshire is in high demand and the policies below seek to ensure that new housing is delivered whilst balancing the needs of existing and future residents in terms of accessibility to jobs and services. - 5.2 The housing site policies within this chapter include site specific requirements, individual to the particular site to which the policy refers.
-Each housing site allocation included in this Local Plan will be subject to the normal process of granting of planning permission and the necessary conditions and planning obligations.
-Whilst not all possible contributions are listed, in the specifics of a policy, such contributions as education, transport and health would be expected, as would be the case for any such planning application, whether the site be allocated in the Local Plan or not. - 5.3 Each of the housing site allocations are shown on a map alongside the policy.
-The site boundary indicated on the maps illustrates the full site, not just the developable area.
-As such landscaping, additional buffers, open space and roads will be included within the site area shown. - 5.4 It is a requirement of the NPPF that the expected supply of market and affordable housing is set out in a housing trajectory for the plan period.
-In order that this can be kept up to date, it will be published in a housing supply paper rather than as part of this Plan.
+Each housing site allocation included in this Local Plan will be subject to the granting of planning permission and the necessary conditions and planning obligations.
+As such, whilst contributions to, for example, primary and secondary school provision are not listed in the specifics of a policy, such contributions would be expected, as would be the case for any such planning application, whether the site be allocated in the Local Plan or not. - 5.3 Each of the housing site allocations are shown on a map alongside the policy.
+The site area of each allocation as indicated on the maps illustrates the full site, not just the developable area.
+As such landscaping, additional buffers, open space and roads will be included within the site area shown.